ericchase-library/ts-library/README.md

 **Note:**

 The resulting files are not bundles.
 They are JavaScript files using the ES6 module system.
-Some files rely on Bun and Node, and will not simply work when imported into a website.
+Some files rely on Bun and Node, and will simply not work when imported into a website.
 For websites, you need properly bundled code.
 Depending on your requirements, you may require different kinds of bundlers.
 Vite is a well known popular frontend tool that uses Rollup and esbuild for bundling.
 These are great for certain kinds of projects.

 If you want a custom build or bundle, then you'll need to work with the configuration files to make that happen.
 This can become very complicated and difficult quickly.
 It also means your project is dependent on those tools, and indirectly dependent on how Node and npm work.
 With Bun, things are different.
 You can write tools that don't depend on Node and npm at all, letting you do things that cannot normally be done when using popular editors like VSCode that also depend on Node and npm and how they work.

 If you can't think of why you might need to use hand written build tools, that's ok!
 You don't _need_ to use any of the build tools in this project.
 You can use whichever tools you want.
 In fact, you can probably easily combine these hand written scripts with other popular tools and harness more power than your peers who only rely on packaged tools.
 The power is yours!

+I periodically release template projects with hand written build scripts for different purposes.
+Find them here: https://github.com/orgs/ericchase-library/repositories

 ### ./tools/